ckessler2/phd/Alsomitra_NNCS/README.md

 ### Step 2 - Train NNCS (Python)

 The training script is adapted from a regression example using Keras [1,2].
+The network has an input layer (7 nodes) , 2x120 and 1x1 sigmoid layers, and a lamda layer to normalise the output to the desired range

 <p align="center">
  <img src="https://github.com/ckessler2/phd/blob/main/Alsomitra_NNCS/Figures/NN_Training_Loss.png" width="350" class="center" />